Flag of Ghana: History

-The Ghanaian government flag, adopted in 1957, was flown until 1962.
+It was adopted in 1957 and flown until 1962.
 Similarly, when the country formed the Union of African States, the flag of the Union was modeled on Bolivia's flag, but with two black stars, representing the nations.
 In May 1959, a third star was added.

 Following the January 1964 constitutional referendum, Ghana adopted a variant of the 1957 tricolour with white in the place of yellow, after the colours of Kwame Nkrumah's ruling and then-sole legal party Convention People's Party, making it similar to the flag of Hungary.
 The original 1957 flag was reinstated in February 1966 following Nkrumah's overthrow in the February 1966 coup d'état.

 When the flag was changed in 1964, popular public demand upon the remembrance of Ghana's rich history agitated for the nation to revert to its use of the original Ghanaian national flag with the red, gold and green colour.
 The original Ghana national flag which was used in 1957 upon Ghana's independence was reinstated for use in 1966.
 Ghana was then one of the first countries to adopt the Pan African colours originally used in the Ethiopian flag.